 The Clergy, Church Wardens and PCC Members of St Mary’s Church are all committed to the maintaining and developing of good links between the church and the school.
 The church has two governors on the school governing body which ensures a good relationship is maintained.

-Reverend Paul and Pam Lee (Churchwarden) take it in turns to lead a weekly assembly every Tuesday at 1.10pm in school.
+Reverend Paul visits the school on a monthly basis.
 The assemblies follow a termly theme and involve the pupils learning about the key points of the Christian faith via stories, activities and singing.
+Mrs Wright also runs a weekly bible craft club during a Thursday lunchtime.
 The whole school also attends the Church for special services at Harvest, Christmas and Easter.

 Birchanger Nursery is located on the main school site near the wildlife area.
 They have their own website (page opens in a new tab).